-- o Call toll free 1-XXX-XXX in the United States or Canada any time on a touch tone telephone.
-There is NO CHARGE to you for the call. - you for the call.
+[ART] To vote using the Telephone (in the U.S. and Canada) [ART] To vote using the internet o Call toll free 1-XXX-XXX-XXXX in the United States or Canada any time on a touch tone telephone.
+There is NO CHARGE to a o Go to the following web site: WWW.COMPUTERSHARE.COM/US/PROXY any time on a touch tone telephone.
+There is NO CHARGE to you for the call.